forknote/cryptonote-generator/README.md

-Dashcoin generator
+Cryptonote generator
 ==================
-## What is Dashcoin generator?
+## What is Cryptonote generator?

-The Dashcoin generator has a single purpose - to generate a personalized copy of Bytecoin, an anonymous p2p currency based on the Cryptonote technology.
+The Cryptonote generator has a single purpose - to generate a personalized coin based on Cryptonote technology.

-The Dashcoin generator eleminates the need of core development team involved in the creation of a cryptocurrency.
+The Cryptonote generator eleminates the need of core development team involved in the creation of a cryptocurrency.
 This reduces the costs of running such a currency close to none.
 It also reduces dramatically the knowledge needed to create a feature rich, exploit free* cryptocurrency.

 <sub><sup>* known exloits unrelated to hashrate attacks</sup></sub>